-CDOs and CLOs Risk: CDOs and CLOs are securities backed by an underlying portfolio of debt and loan obligations, respectively.
+CDOs and CLOs Risk.
+CDOs and CLOs are securities backed by an underlying portfolio of debt and loan obligations, respectively.
 CDOs and CLOs issue classes or "tranches" that vary in risk and yield and may experience substantial losses due to actual defaults, decrease of market value due to collateral defaults and removal of subordinate tranches, market anticipation of defaults and investor aversion to CDO and CLO securities as a class.
 The risks of investing in CDOs and CLOs depend largely on the tranche invested in and the type of the underlying debts and loans in the tranche of the CDO or CLO, respectively, in which the Fund invests.
-Losses incurred by a CDO or CLO are borne first by holders of equity and the most subordinate tranches.
 CDOs and CLOs also carry risks including, but not limited to, interest rate risk and credit risk.